rancher/docs/content/rancher/v2.x/en/monitoring-alerting/_index.md

 For the docs about monitoring for earlier Rancher versions, refer to [this section.](../legacy)

-> Before enabling monitoring, be sure to review the [resource requirements.](#resource-requirements)
+> Before enabling monitoring, be sure to review the resource requirements.
+The default values in [this section](#setting-resource-limits-and-requests) are the minimum required resource limits and requests.

 - [Monitoring Components](#monitoring-components)
   - [Prometheus](#about-prometheus)